GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/03-message-list.md

 ```

 ### ViewModel and binding
-UI components provide out-of-box a view model for `MessageListView` and the `bindView` extensions function that makes default setup:
+UI components provide out-of-box a view model for `MessageListView` and the `bindView` extension function that makes default setup:

 ```kotlin
 class MessageListFragment : Fragment() {